Republic Movement: Foreign policy

-The party's voter-base is highly Eurosceptic and Russophilic.
+The party and its voter base is hard Eurosceptic and Russophilic.
 The party's political positions are radically critical of Slovakia's membership in the EU and NATO.
 The party supports closer trade relations with China, Russia, India and other BRICS countries.

 The party advocates for the withdrawal of Slovakia out of NATO.
 It also advocates against sending any and all lethal military aid to Ukraine during the Russo-Ukrainian war, beginning after the Russian invasion.
 The party supports China's peace plan for the Russian invasion of Ukraine.

 Uhrík has suggested that the West has provoked China through its support for Taiwan.

 Uhrík supported a ceasefire during the Gaza war, describing a two-state solution as the only long-term solution to the Israel–Palestine conflict.
 However, he suggested that this state should be the culmination of the peace process rather than the beginning, to avoid the Palestinians making additional demands from the Israeli side.
 Uhrík also criticised Israel for civilian casualties in Gaza and the Israeli airstrike on the Iranian consulate in Damascus.